-The Company's process for establishing the outstanding claims provision involves consultation with the appointed actuary.
-This process includes a bi-annual and annual review and calculation of provision for claims by Peter Davies who is a fully accredited member of the New Zealand Society of Actuaries.
+The Company's process for establishing the outstanding claims provision involves consultation with the Appointed Actuary.
+This process includes a bi-annual and annual review and calculation of provision for claims by Peter Davies who is a Fellow of the New Zealand Society of Actuaries.